The 7 Best Tours & Things To Do in Mykonos

 Note: Both of the previous boat tours get fully booked from late June to early September.
 If that’s the case, the Full-Day Mykonos Catamaran Cruise is an excellent alternative – it’s a little more expensive but the food is also better.

-Starts with a walking tour of Mykonos Town and then visits the best sights, small villages (like Ano Mera below), and small hidden churches all over the island.
+Starts with a walking tour of Mykonos Town and then visits the best sights, small villages (like Ano Mera above), and small hidden churches all over the island.

 The Best Free Thing To Do in Mykonos